EugenMayer/java-spring-pocs/README.md

 **JPA: ManyToMany - using a non-PK key (parent pk, child non pk)**

+!!
+It suddenly started to work for all tested database - yet i cannot explain why

 ~~When using a non-PK key things getting a lot hard, even if the key is a unique key on our entity~~

-It suddently started to work for all tested database - yet i cannot explain why

 - [Implementation](https://github.com/EugenMayer/java-spring-pocs/tree/master/src/main/java/de/kontextwork/poc/spring/many2many/nonpk/domain/)
 - [Test](https://github.com/EugenMayer/java-spring-pocs/blob/master/src/test/java/de/kontextwork/poc/spring/many2many/nonpk/repository/ParentNonPkBasedRepositoryTest.java)

 Status

- - [done] creating (Cascade) children through the parent ~~- [broken] loading a parent including is children~~
+ - [done] creating (Cascade) children through the parent
+ - ~~[broken] loading a parent including is children~~
  - [done] loading a parent including is children

  ~~As you can see, loading the parent will not load up the child relation, see~~

 **JPA: ManyToMany - using a non-PK key (parent pk, child non pk) with a Service**

+!!
 This implementation is no longer needed since suddenly the non-pk relations can be read by JPA.
 Yet unexplained.

 ~~As in `using a non-PK key` we can save those relations using this implementation but we could not read them (children are missing).
 Thus in this strategy we add a service to do that for us, handling the loading using a `native` query.~~